ReVanced/revanced-manager/docs/3_troubleshooting.md

   An existing installation of the application you're trying to patch is conflicting with the patched application.
 Uninstall the existing application before installing the patched application.

+- ### ❌ App not installed

+  Ensure that you have enough free storage and select "Install anyway" on the Google Play Protect pop-up if applicable.

 - ### ❗️Exit code `135` or `139` when patching the application

   Your device is not supported.
 Refer to the [Prerequisites](0_prerequisites.md) page for supported devices.